 As a further risk-reducing measure, the Company's own legal department provides master contracts for operating activities.
 The legal department or external law firms review contract proposals from clients and support the negotiation of sales contracts with the aim of clearly and transparently regulating the possible liability risks associated with contractual obligations (for example, warranties or industrial property rights) and limiting them to a reasonable amount.
-Contractual provisions that go beyond the specific fundamental specification of the GFT Group (such as the assumption of unlimited liability or the agreement of excessive penalties) also require the express approval of local management or the Managing Directors.
+Contractual provisions that go beyond the specific fundamental specifications of the GFT Group (such as the assumption of unlimited liability or the agreement of excessive penalties) also require the express approval of local management or the Managing Directors.

 Coordination between the sales organisation and the development departments is essential.
 The focus here is on what the sales organisation sells and what the development departments can deliver.
 This is a key element of performance as an IT service provider.
 If the dynamics of supply and demand are not properly assessed and managed, this can have a significant impact not only on GFT's costs, but also on its reputation among clients and employees.
-Due to the increased risks in this environment, the sales process has been further optimised in order to be able to detect developments and trends from sales activities at an even earlier stage.